 Within whey protein, these amino acids are peptide bound.
 Being peptide bound still provides the same benefits, but these BCAA’s are thought to be less bioavailable than those found in BCAA supplements.
 This means they are not absorbed as quickly by muscles in the body.
 If you are going to purchase a BCAA supplement it is important to consider the Leucine: Isoleucine: Valine ratio which should be at least 2:1:1- with Leucine being a chief muscle recovery component.

 With a Grade A ranking on independent supplement reviewing site Labdoor, you can be sure that this is a quality supplement designed to help promote muscle growth and recovery.

 This product contains an optimal 4:1:1 ratio of Leucine, Isoleucine and Valine, which can help to improve your body’s ability to build muscle.

 This supplement has been innovated to prevent muscle breakdown, helping you to retain muscle mass.

 Take Home Message

-BCAAs are essential to reduce the catabolism process and breaking down of cells to release amino acids for fuelling the body.
-Taking BCAAs reduces muscle breakdown and increases protein synthesis, whilst also providing energy for workouts.
+BCAAs are essential to reduce the catabolism process and breaking down of cells to release amino acids for fueling the body.
+Taking BCAAs reduces muscle breakdown and increases protein synthesis, while also providing energy for workouts.
 BCAAs should be incorporated into your dietary regime and workouts whether your aim is to gain mass or cut.